 8 – In order to keep this fantastic view yet stay protected from the Colorado winds, the homeowners walled off a portion of their deck using large glass panes.

-A small composite deck off a master bedroom built with a glass railing.
+A small composite deck off a master bedroom built with a glass deck railing.

 9 – When building this small composite deck off a master suite, the owners decided to use a glass railing.